Palnati Yuddham (1966 film)

 Palnati Yuddham is a 1966 Indian Telugu-language historical war film directed by G. Ramineedu.
-It stars N. T. Rama Rao, Bhanumathi with music composed by S. Rajeswara Rao.
+It stars N. T. Rama Rao and P. Bhanumathi, with music composed by S. Rajeswara Rao.
 The film is based on the Battle of Palnadu which occurred in Palnadu region in c.
 1180 CE.
 It was produced by T. Hanumantha Rao, Y. Lakshmaiah Chowdary, and D. Suryanarayana under the Sri Anurupa Films banner.
 The film was first made under the same title in 1947.
 It received the Certificate of Merit for Best Feature Film in Telugu at the 13th National Film Awards.